-- a.
+a.
 Requests for Payment.
-DWA agrees to pay to the Subcontractor for the satisfactory completion of the Work the sum of Zero thousand Zero hundred dollars and 00 cents\\\\\\\\\ (\$0,000.00) in monthly payments of 95% of the Work performed in any preceding month, in accordance with the Request for Payment prepared by the Subcontractor and as approved by DWA and Architect, such payments to be made only as payments are received by DWA from the Owner covering the approved portion of the Subcontractor's monthly Request for Payment ("Draws").
+DWA agrees to pay to the Subcontractor for the satisfactory completion of the Work the sum of Zero thousand Zero hundred dollars and 00 cents (\$0,000.00) in monthly payments of 95% of the Work performed in any preceding month, in accordance with the Request for Payment prepared by the Subcontractor and as approved by DWA and Architect, such payments to be made only as payments are received by DWA from the Owner covering the approved portion of the Subcontractor's monthly Request for Payment ("Draws").
 Receipt of payment by DWA from Owner is an absolute condition precedent to any payment to Subcontractor, and payment to Subcontractor will only be made after DWA receives payment from the Owner.
 DWA may in its discretion make payments in the name of Subcontractor or by joint check to any employee, supplier, or subcontractors of Subcontractor (hereinafter collectively "Subs") who have furnished materials or labor to said Subcontractor as part of the Work.
-Subcontractor shall credit the amounts of such payments against any amounts that DWA owes or allegedly owes to Subcontractor.
-Subcontractor agrees to use the attached Request for Payment (Exhibit A) in all submittals for payment, and with each submittal for payment to deliver a fully executed Lien Waiver (Exhibit B for progress payments and Exhibit C for Final Payment) for the Work completed to date in accordance with the Contract, including but not limited to Lien Waivers from all material suppliers and Subs, at all tiers.
-DWA may modify the form of the Request for Payment and Lien Waivers as needed in its sole discretion. - b.
+Subcontractor shall credit the amounts of such payment, and with each submittal for payment to deliver a fully executed Lien Waiver (Exhibit B for progress payments and Exhibit C for Final Payment) for the Work completed to date in accordance with the Contract, including but not limited to Lien Waivers from all material suppliers and Subs, at all tiers.
+DWA may modify the form of the Request for Payment and Lien Waivers as needed in its sole discretion.

+b.
 Documentation and Verification.
 DWA shall have the right to request underlying documentation to support any Request for Payment submitted by Subcontractor to DWA.
 Upon such request, Subcontractor shall provide the underlying documents that justify the costs set forth in the Request for Payment.
-DWA also has the right, and Subcontractor hereby authorizes DWA, to communicate with any Subs, suppliers and employees regarding the status of Subcontractor's accounts with respect to the Work, and Subcontractor authorizes all Subs, suppliers and employees to disclose the requested information to DWA.
+DWA also has the right, and Subcontractor hereby authorizes DWA, to communicate with any Subs, suppliers and employees regarding the status of Subcontractor's accounts with respect to the Work, and Subcontractor authorizes all Subs, suppliers and employees to disclose the requested information to DWA. c.
+Timing.
+Draw requests must be submitted and received by DWA by the 25th of each month.
+Payment to the Subcontractor will be made for completed, acceptable Work no later than thirty (30) days after the corresponding payment has been received by DWA from Owner.